yojoecapital/notes/CS-579 Online Social Network Analysis/Ch-7-Information-Diffusion-in-Social-Media.md

 ### Assumptions for Cascade Models

-- Network is a ==directed graph== where edges depict communication channels between nodes
+- Network is a **directed graph** where edges depict communication channels between nodes
 - A node can only influence nodes that it is connected to
 - Decisions are binary where nodes are either
   - **Active**: the node adopted the behavior or decision and can activate its neighbors